ilia-valchenko/CQRSPatternForCSharpAndDotNet/README.md

 # CQRS pattern for C# and .NET

+It's an implementation from scratch.
+You can use an existing NuGet package: [MediatR][https://www.nuget.org/packages/MediatR/].

 ![alt text](https://habrastorage.org/getpro/habr/post_images/d4d/f93/26b/d4df9326bc3d3794857462bae9abe30e.svg)

 Client sends a command to a back-end.
 We have two separate storages for reading and writing.
 They can be non-relational databases.
 These storages sync from time to time.
 But I have never seen such ideal projects.
 Most often I see projects which use only one database.
 They usualy use Command, BLL and ORM for writing operations.